 In what way has the nature of the property changed?

 Will the property have to be vacant for a significant length of time?

 Have structural changes been made?

 Has the property been extended, reconfigured or modified in some way?

 Is the work bringing the property up to minimum standards?

 Is the work ongoing repairs and maintenance?

 Is there a change in the letting value of the property as a result of the change?

 What is the value of the works to be undertaken?

 What is the value of the works compared to the annual rental value of the property?

+Disclaimer

+Even though care has been taken in the preparation and publication of this document, the Residential Tenancies Board, its servants or agents assume no responsibility for and give no guarantees, undertakings or warranties concerning the accuracy, completeness or up to date nature of the information provided in this document and do not accept any liability whatsoever arising from any errors or omissions contained therein.

-Residential Tenancies Board
+Published by Residential Tenancies Board

-Publication date

-November 2017
+Publication date November 2017

-Contact Details

-Residential Tenancies Board PO Box 12323, Dublin 2
+Contact Details Residential Tenancies Board PO Box 12323, Dublin 2